TinyCircuits/TinyCircuits-Batteries/README.md

 # TinyCircuits Batteries

-This repository contains 3D CAD data and 2D dimensioned projections/drawings of all or most of TinyCircuits' battery stock
+This repository contains 3D CAD data and 2D dimensioned projections/drawings of all or most of TinyCircuits' battery stock.

 Free to download to anyone.